tchajed/sys-verif-fa25/docs/assignments/assignment2.md

 ### Exercise 5c

 Write a proof outline that shows `app_list l1 l2` meets your specification.
 You may assume an affine separation logic.

+Remember that if you think something is wrong here, you may need to re-visit your specification.
+I can check your specification and give feedback before you spend too much time proving it.

 ## Exercise 5d